 - Museum Haus am Checkpoint Charlie

-Visiting these places can provide a more comprehensive understanding of the wall’s history and the impact it had on the people of Berlin.
+Visiting these places adds a depth to the wall’s history and to the incredible impact it had on the people of Berlin.

 Conclusion